LT-dev-team/password-generator-assessment/README.md

    - Once you have completed the assessment and pushed all your changes to GitHub, share your repository with us for evaluation.
 Please send us the URL of your forked repository.
    - Ensure your repository is public.

-We are looking forward to seeing your solutions.
-If you have any questions or encounter any issues, please feel free to reach out via `[Insert Contact Information]`.
+We are looking forward to seeing your solutions.Good luck.

 Best regards,